Lyrics:

 About the Song:

 “Wild Mountain Thyme,” while viewed in the public eye as a classic and essential traditional Irish song, is almost certainly less than 100 years old.
-The song was first recorded by Francis McPeake in 1957 for the BBC Series, “As I Roved Out” – a radio broadcast featuring prominent Irish musicians of the time inclding Sarah Makem, the mother of Tommy Makem.
+The song was first recorded by Francis McPeake in 1957 for the BBC Series, “As I Roved Out” – a radio broadcast featuring prominent Irish musicians of the time including Sarah Makem, the mother of Tommy Makem.

 During the broadcast, McPeake said he “heard an old uncle of [his, also named Francis McPeake,] singing years and years ago” under the title “Will Ye Go, Lassie, Go?”
 The words are a clear adaptation of the Robert Tannahill poem “The Braes of Balquither” (c.
 1800) set to the air of “The Three Carls o’ Buchanan.”
 The melody, however, appears to be original.
 That is corroborated by Jim McLean, an ethnologist, in his thesis, A Study of Two Tunes: The Three Carles o’ Buchanan and the Braes o’ Balquither in their Cultural Contexts From 1740 to the Present Day.